Children and Youth Empowerment

-With the strong support from our different Partners, Indigenous Information Network has mobilized young women to participate in International meetings including; attending Commission on the Status of Women (CSW), Convention on Biological Diversity process, United Nations Forum Convention on Climate Change (UNFCCC), UN Permanent Forum on Indigenous issues ( UNPFII), Sustainable development process and other national, Regional , international meetings.
-Iin will continue to promote and work with youth and children at all levels and enhance the internship programme that has been key in the organization.
-By working with interns form both indigenous Peoples and local communities has help empower them to advance in their careers.
+With the strong support from our different Partners, Indigenous Information Network has mobilized young women and girls to participate indifferent International meetings including; attending Commission on the Status of Women (CSW), Convention on Biological Diversity process, United Nations Forum Convention on Climate Change (UNFCCC), UN Permanent Forum on Indigenous issues ( UNPFII), Sustainable development goals SDGs process and other local, national, Regional , international meetings.
+IIN will continue to promote and work with youth and children at all levels and enhance the internship and empower them to advance and build their careers.